 This research theme considers the management of land and our soil, and how it is vital to the sustainability of societies, economies and our environment.
 It draws together the rich soil and water science expertise across Lancaster Environment Centre and the world-class business understanding of LUMS to work towards a more sustainable future.

 - Rurban Revolution - a new £800,000 project, funded by the Global Food Security Programme with support from BBSRC, ESRC, NERC and The Scottish Government, considering how we could transform UK food production by radically upscaling fruit and veg growing in our towns and cities, and whether urban agriculture would make us, and our environment, healthier.
-This project crosses several Pentland Centre research priorities, including Supply Chain Sustainability and Food, water, energy and business.
+The PI for this project is Dr Jess Davies, and it crosses several Pentland Centre research priorities, including Supply Chain Sustainability, Sustainable Cities and Food, water, energy and business.

 - Outreach via Lancaster University's Campus In the City - #SoilsInTheCity